KhalidAlnujaidi/KhalidAlnujaidi.github.io/_projects/4_project.md

 - Deep learning experiments

 <p>The project provided a valuable introduction to the field of machine learning, helping me solidify my understanding of the scientific method.
-It taught me the importance of investing time and patience when tackling complex ideas and new technologies.</p>
+It taught me the importance of investing time and patience when tackling what at first apear as complex ideas and new technologies.</p>

 <center>
 <div class="row">